-Flexibility to Choose: The curriculum provides multiple pathways (discipline specific electives ) for the students to choose their micro-specialization, if any.
-This includes tracks on

-Data-Science, Machine Learning and its application, Security, Networks, Theory and Internet Technologies.
+Flexibility to Choose: The curriculum provides multiple pathways for the students to choose their micro-specialization, if any.
+Various tracks on Data-Science, Machine Learning and its application, Internet Technologies, Computer graphics, Security, networks and Theory encourage the students to explore domains of their choice.
 Each pathway provides learning progression in the chosen area of specialization.
-The project based pathway on "problem solving with computers" will inculcate the high order thinking skills in the students.
 Students will be expected to model real life problems mathematically and use their programming skills to solve them.